daniel-keogh/theory-algos-project/README.md

 ### _Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?_

 One of the main distinctions between hashing and encryption is reversibility.
 Encryption algorithms typically require both an input as well as a key in order to generate the output (or ciphertext).
-This process is reversible as anyone able to obtain the key will also be able to decrypt the ciphertext and therein view the original message [5].
+This process is reversible as anyone able to obtain the key will also be able to decrypt the ciphertext and thereby view the original message [5].
 In contrast, SHA-512, like all algorithms specified in NIST FIPS 180-4 are "one-way hash functions" [6].
 It is therefore not required for the specific hash algorithm used to be kept secret because the digest cannot be converted back to its original form [5].
 However, while it is not technically possible to reverse a hash in order to retrieve the original message, the original message can still be retrieved as hash algorithms like SHA-512 are susceptible to _collisions_ – where two messages produce the same hash.

 A central characteristic of any secure hash function is that of "preimage resistance", also referred to as "one-wayness".
 This means that for any given hash, it must be computationally infeasible to find a message that will produce the same hash output [2].
 Meanwhile, a second property of hash functions is that of "second preimage resistance", also referred to as (weak) collision resistance.
 This means that for hash algorithms like SHA-512, it should be infeasible to create two distinct plaintext messages that produce the exact same digest [2].
 These are crucial characteristics of hash algorithms as they are widely used for verifying digital files and deriving cryptographic keys.
 If a bad actor were able to feasibly construct a message that produces the same hash output as a given file, they could perform substitution attacks, replacing the file with another malicious file that produces the same digest [2].